John Domini

-John Domini (born 1951) is an Italian-American author, translator and critic who has been widely published in literary and news magazines, including The Paris Review, The New York Times, Ploughshares, The Washington Post, and Literary Hub.
-He is the author of three short story collections, four novels, and a 2021 memoir.
-Domini has also published one book of criticism, one book of poetry, and a memoir translated from Italian.
-He is a member of the National Book Critics Circle.
-Domini lives in Des Moines with his wife, the science fiction writer Lettie Prell.
+John Domini (born 1951 – March 27, 2025) was an Italian-American author, translator and critic who has been widely published in literary and news magazines, including The Paris Review, The New York Times, Ploughshares, The Washington Post, and Literary Hub.
+He was the author of three short story collections, four novels, and a 2021 memoir.
+Domini published one book of criticism, one book of poetry, and a memoir translated from Italian.
+He was a member of the National Book Critics Circle.
+Domini lived in Des Moines with his wife, the science fiction writer Lettie Prell.

-Domini has taught American Literature and Creative Writing at many places, including Harvard University and Northwestern University.
+Domini taught American Literature and Creative Writing at many places, including Harvard University and Northwestern University.

 Early life

 Domini was born in New York City on June 30, 1951.
 His father immigrated to the U.S. from Naples, Italy, after World War II, and his mother was from New York.
 Domini lived in and around New York City until he moved to Boston for college.